World Powers Rush To Offer Turkey, Syria Aid Over Quake - UrduPoint

 World Powers Rush To Offer Turkey, Syria Aid Over Quake

-Countries around the world mobilised rapidly to send aid and rescue workers on Monday after a massive earthquake killed more than 2,600 people in Turkey and Syria
+Countries around the world have mobilised rapidly to send aid and rescue workers after a massive earthquake killed more than 6,200 people in Turkey and Syria

-Paris, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2023 ):Countries around the world mobilised rapidly to send aid and rescue workers on Monday after a massive earthquake killed more than 2,600 people in Turkey and Syria.
+Paris, (APP - UrduPoint / Pakistan Point News - 8th Feb, 2023 ):Countries around the world have mobilised rapidly to send aid and rescue workers after a massive earthquake killed more than 6,200 people in Turkey and Syria.

-- European Union - The European Union has mobilised 10 search and rescue teams for Turkey after the stricken country requested EU assistance, EU foreign policy chief Josep Borrell and EU crisis management commissioner Janez Lenarcic said.
+- European Union - The EU has mobilised 27 search and rescue and medical teams from 19 countries to help Turkey.
+They involve over 1,150 rescuers and 70 rescue dogs, EU crisis management commissioner Janez Lenarcic confirmed Tuesday.

-The EU's Copernicus satellite system has been activated to provide emergency mapping services, it said adding the bloc was ready to support those affected in Syria too.
+The EU said it was "funding humanitarian organisations that are carrying out search and rescue operations" in Syria as well as providing water and sanitation support and distributing blankets.

-- United Nations - The UN General Assembly observed a minute of silence in tribute to the victims.
+- United States - President Joe Biden said that US teams were "deploying quickly to begin to support Turkish search and rescue efforts".

 - India - Two of India's National Disaster Response Force teams comprising 100 personnel with dog squads and equipment were ready to be flown to the affected area, the foreign ministry said.
 Doctors and paramedics with medicines were also being readied.